DerpyStudent/cca-programming-electronics-fall-2016-monday/README.md

-# CCA Programming & Electronics, Fall 2016, Wednesday section
+# CCA Programming & Electronics, Fall 2016, Monday section

-This course repository contains homework assignments, useful guides, and code for "Programming & Electronics" at CCA, Fall 2016, Wednesday section.
+This course repository contains homework assignments, useful guides, and code for "Programming & Electronics" at CCA, Fall 2016, Monday section.

 Also included in this repository is the official [course syllabus](syllabus.pdf).

-### Week 1: Wednesday, September 7, 2016
+### Week 1: Monday, September 12, 2016

 Lecture:
 - Inspirational Videos